mwzheng/discord-bot/README.md

 Simple discord bot to plays music/posts memes and other stuff on command.

 Songs are from youtube and memes from reddit.

 TODO:

 - Create a .env file and add your bot_token

-- If you plan on using the !ticker command get an API key from Alpha Vantage (It's free)
+- If you plan on using the !ticker command, get an API key from [Alpha Vantage](https://www.alphavantage.co/support/#api-key) (It's free)

-- To use the !define command get a token from [OwlBot](https://owlbot.info/?q=deadly) (It's free)
+- To use the !define command, get a token from [OwlBot](https://owlbot.info/?q=deadly) (It's free)

+- To use the !gif command, get an API Key from [Giphy](https://developers.giphy.com/docs/api) (It's free)

+**To Start:**
 - $ npm install

-**To Start:**

 - $ npm start